taijeronv/wormhole-bookmarking-system/README.md

 - `'insert letter'1` signifies a wormhole chain that branches off a k-space in the chain (EG `N1`, `H1`, `L1`, or any other letter if more than one in the chain.

 Wormholes are a passage with an entry and an exit.
 The entry side will have a name like `W237` or `V911`.
 The exit side will always be `K162`.
-- Home System is always signified by `0`
+- Home system is always signified by `0`
-- The static from homesys is always signified by `1`
+- The static from home system is always signified by `1`

 Each new wormhole system added to the chain is labelled by adding a digit to the label of the hole that you are currently in, depending on whether it is a static (add `1`) or a non-static (add `2` through `9`).